BobbyH49/SQLServerk8s/modules/setup.md

     Add-DnsServerConditionalForwarderZone -Name privatelink.<location>.azmk8s.io -MasterServers 168.63.129.16
     ```

-4. Right-click or `Ctrl + click` the button below to open the Azure Portal in a new window.
+4. Right-click or `Ctrl + click` the button below to open the Azure Portal in a new window

+    **NB: You should run this locally or from SqlK8sJumpbox (not SqlK8sDC)**

     [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FBobbyH49%2FSQLServerk8s%2Fmain%2Ftemplates%2Faks.json)